anandplays/csw/README.md

 Clone the repo using git clone command

-Please execute the below commands cd json-xmlconverter mvn clean install
+Please execute the below commands

+cd csw/json-xmlconverter

+mvn clean install

 Built jar file can be found inside the target folder